How To Treat White Spots on Bird of Paradise (An Easy Guide)

 Use sharp, clean pruners or scissors to cut off the leaves at the base of the plant.

-Ensure to dispose of the affected leaves in the trash so that they don’t spread the disease to other plants.
+Remove the affected leaves in the trash so they don’t spread the disease to other plants.

 2. Rust

-Another common cause of white spots on Bird of Paradise plants is a fungal disease called rust.
+Another common cause of white spots on a Bird of Paradise is a fungal infection called rust.

 Rust is characterized by the development of small, orange, or brown spots on the plant’s leaves.